 Supply and install 4 x 18 metre octagon column type, hot dip galvanized poles.

-improve spectator comfort and install weather shield on the sides of the
+seating to improve spectator comfort and install weather shield on the sides

 Visitor changerooms replacement: demolition and replacement of substandard existing facilities & replacement with new compliant shower and toilet amenities block.